Recovery is just a phone call away.

 How Does Xanax Use Impact The Respiratory System And Lead To Respiratory Depression?

-1. Respiratory Depression: Xanax suppresses the respiratory centers in the brain, leading to decreased breathing rates.
+Xanax use impacts the respiratory system and leads to respiratory depression by suppressing the respiratory centers in the brain, leading to decreased breathing rates, and exacerbating sleep apnea by relaxing the muscles of the throat and reducing the drive to breathe during sleep.
 This effect is particularly dangerous when combined with other CNS depressants and poses life-threatening risks.

 What Are The Mental And Cognitive Effects Of Xanax Addiction?